muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 If a PCEP speaker receives a PATH-SETUP-TYPE-CAPABILITY TLV with a PST list containing PST=3, but the SRv6-PCE-CAPABILITY sub-TLV is absent, then the PCEP speaker MUST send a PCErr message with Error-Type = 10 (Reception of an invalid object) and Error-Value = 34 (Missing PCE-SRv6-CAPABILITY sub-TLV) and MUST then close the PCEP session.
 If a PCEP speaker receives a PATH-SETUP-TYPE-CAPABILITY TLV with an SRv6-PCE-CAPABILITY sub-TLV, but the PST list does not contain PST=3, then the PCEP speaker MUST ignore the SRv6-PCE-CAPABILITY sub-TLV.

-The number of SRv6 SIDs that can be imposed on a packet depends on the PCC's IPv6 data plane capability.
+The number of SRv6 SIDs that can be imposed by a PCC on a packet depends on the PCC's IPv6 data plane capability.
 If a PCC sets the X flag to 1 then the MSD is not used and MUST NOT be included.
 If a PCE receives an SRv6-PCE-CAPABILITY sub-TLV with the X flag set to 1 then it MUST